inspire-eu-validation/view-service/iso-19128/at57-getmap-format-parameter.md

 * Send a GetMap request without FORMAT parameter and all the other mandatory parameters.

-    * Check that the service notify the missing parameter.
+    * Check if the service notify the missing parameter.

 * Send a GetMap request with an invalid FORMAT parameter and all the other mandatory parameters.

-    * Check that the service notify the invalid parameter value.
+    * Check if the service notify the invalid parameter value.

 * Send a GetMap request with 'image/png' for FORMAT parameter and all the other mandatory parameters.